Course Syllabus

 Due:

-- A review of "How to Measure Anything" (Luke Muehlhauser)
+- A review of "How to Measure Anything" Links to an external site.
+(Luke Muehlhauser)

-- “The man who helped feed the world” (Harford)
+- “The man who helped feed the world” Links to an external site.
+(Harford)

 Questions to ponder: